 As shown above, the fundamental API command is RunInstances, while parameters include ImageId, MaxCount, MinCount, Placement.AvailabilityZone and Monitoring.Enabled.
 The details for each parameter are the arguments of the parameters.
 There can be hundreds of API commands.
 The Amazon EC2 API reference manual alone consists of hundreds of pages of documentation.

 APIs are also well-suited for applications that are implemented as multiple distributed components.
 The application components call upon each other's API(s).
-In this way, the components can be updated and scaled independently and located in distributed locations for greater performance and availability.
+In this way, the components can be updated, scaled independently and located in distributed locations for greater performance and availability.
 One example of this is container-based microservices applications that rely on APIs for container-to-container communication.

-How are APIs categorized?
+How are APIs categorized in cloud development?

 By comparison, a cross-platform API is intended to provide identical functionality between two or more cloud providers.
-Examples of cross-platform APIs include Simple Cloud, part of the Zend Technologies, Apache's jclouds, and Apache's Libcloud.
+Examples of cross-platform APIs include Simple Cloud, part of the Zend Technologies, Apache's jclouds and Apache's Libcloud.
 Developers can employ the same commands and parameters to perform the same tasks regardless of the actual cloud provider.
-However, this often leads to limited functionality and control, which is why vendor-specific APIs remain the most popular type of API for developers.
+Yet, this often leads to limited functionality and control, which is why vendor-specific APIs remain the most popular type of API for developers.

 Cloud APIs can also be categorized by type, such as infrastructure, platform and software.
-IaaS APIs are typically focused on provisioning compute and storage resources.
-PaaS APIs are generally dedicated to providing back-end services or architectures such as databases.
-And SaaS, or application, APIs are intended to provide connectivity or interoperability with a software product or suite, such as Microsoft Office 365.
+IaaS APIs are focused on provisioning compute and storage resources.
+PaaS APIs are dedicated to providing back-end services or architectures such as databases.
+And SaaS, or application, APIs are intended to provide connectivity or interoperability with a software product or suite, such as Microsoft 365.

-How do APIs facilitate the movement of data between clouds?
+How do cloud APIs facilitate data migration?

 APIs handle the actual dynamics of executing the migration.
 APIs create and secure a target storage resource in a desired cloud region and then implement the copy process.
-Such processes can typically be performed programmatically through a script.
+Such processes can be performed programmatically through a script.
 The actions executed by such a program would invariably interface with the source and destination cloud providers through their respective APIs, because everything in the public cloud happens through APIs anyway.

 But there are cloud services intended to accelerate cloud data migration, such as the AWS Transfer Family or Google's Transfer Service for cloud data.
 Such services can simplify the migration process, though the services will still employ cloud provider APIs.

-Ultimately, data migrations require the use of APIs and involve a clear business strategy and significant planning to understand the business tradeoffs, performance impacts, and cloud data movement and storage costs involved with any cloud data migration.
+Ultimately, data migrations require the use of APIs and involve a clear business strategy and significant planning to understand the business tradeoffs, performance impacts and cloud data movement and storage costs involved with any cloud data migration.

 Standards are attractive because any product or service that adheres to them will behave in a known, well-understood manner.
 Cloud standards are central to the ideas of cloud interoperability and portability.
 Thus, cloud API standards make it easier for organizations to use multiple clouds.

-However, standards are often more of a negotiation than a technical hurtle.
+However, standards are often more of a negotiation than a technical hurdle.
 As with any service, it's the differentiators -- the features and capabilities only available with a certain provider -- that make a public cloud service stand out.
 If every provider offered the same set of services in the same way, competitive differentiators would be lost.
 Similarly, standardization demands some sharing of intellectual property, which would be a bitter pill for providers to swallow, given the investments they've made in their platforms.

 There are some standards initiatives evolving quietly, such as the cross-platform cloud APIs noted earlier.
 However, cloud providers are more likely to adopt industry standards that drive greater usage or make it easier to deploy applications on their platforms.
 For example, adopting a prevalent technology standard such as Open Virtualization Format (OVF) makes it easier for cloud users to create machine images that are suitable for rapid, scalable cloud deployment.
-For example, the machine image file name used as the argument to an API parameter would usually be an .ovf file, though other common formats can also be supported.
+The machine image file name used as the argument to an API parameter would usually be an .ovf file, though other common formats can also be supported.